cogtoolslab/cognitive-ai-benchmarking/README.md

 # Implementing your experiment

 ## Prepare your stimuli
-- Uploading your stimuli to S3.
+This repo assumes that you have already generated your stimuli elsewhere.
-- Assumes that you have already generated your stimuli elsewhere.
+Once you've done this, check out this [README](stimuli/README.md).

 ## Design your task user interface
 Check out this [README](experiments/README.md).